drcordner/retro-shooter/README.md

 │   └── utils.js       # Utility functions
 └── assets/            # Game assets (sprites, sounds)
 ```

+## Deployment
+The game is automatically deployed to Netlify when changes are pushed to the main branch.
+The deployment process is configured in `netlify.toml`.

 ## License
 MIT License - Feel free to use and modify!